Help stop a vaping ban in Evanston, IL!

 I am from _________.
 I fully support the banning of electronic cigarettes to minors (a law already passed by the Illinois State Legislature), but you should not ban e-cig use where smoking is banned.

 I switched from smoking cigarettes to e-cigarettes because ________________.
 They have changed my life by _______________.

-Smoking bans are enacted to protect the public from the harm of secondhand smoke, but ecigs have not been shown to cause harm to bystanders.
-In fact, all evidence to date shows that the low health risks associated with ecigs is comparable to other smokeless nicotine products.
+Smoking bans are enacted to protect the public from the harm of secondhand smoke, but e-cigs have not been shown to cause harm to bystanders.
+In fact, all evidence to date shows that the low health risks associated with e-cigs are comparable to other smokeless nicotine products.

-While there are several e-cigarette exclusive stores that are contributing to the local economy of Chicago, passage of en e-cigarette usage ban would even prohibit e-cig use inside a store that exclusively sells ecigs.
+While there are several e-cigarette exclusive stores that are contributing to the local economy of Chicago, the passage of an e-cigarette usage ban would even prohibit e-cig use inside a store that exclusively sells e-cigs.

 The ability to use electronic cigarettes in public places will actually improve public health by inspiring other smokers to switch.
 Surveys of thousands of users show that most people who switch, completely replace tobacco cigarettes with e-cigarettes, reducing their health risks by 98-99%.